paulacduffy/irisdatasetproject/README.md

 ![Histogram](https://github.com/paulacduffy/irisdatasetproject/blob/master/Scatterplot%20petal%20width%20sepal%20width%20iris.png)

-As we can see from these scatterplots the *Iris setosa* is still the most clearly distinguishable from the other two species, but the *Iris virginica* & *Iris versicolor* can be distinguished from each other using these ratios.
+As we can see from these scatterplots the *Iris setosa* is still the most clearly distinguishable from the other two species, but the *Iris virginica* & *Iris versicolor* can be distinguished a lot more from each other using these ratios with just a small number of overlaps.